mattmc3/zsh_unplugged/README.md

 # make list of the Zsh plugins you use
 plugins=(
-  # plugins like prompts and defer that need loaded first
+  # plugins that you want loaded first
   sindresorhus/pure
-  romkatv/zsh-defer

-  # all other plugins
+  # other plugins
   zsh-users/zsh-autosuggestions
   zsh-users/zsh-history-substring-search
   # ...

-  # plugins like syntax highlighting that need loaded last
+  # plugins like syntax highlighting that you want loaded last
-  zdharma-continuum/fast-syntax-highlighting
+  zsh-users/zsh-syntax-highlighting
 )

 # now load your plugins